 American Red Cross (ARC): As of June 14, the ARC has closed the final shelter in Hockley County.
-An Incident Management Team (IMT) has deployed a basecamp and a field kitchen to Houston.
 The ARC has distributed 50,951 snacks and 63,488 meals.
-ARC teams are conducting damage assessments in three counties.
-Detailed Damage Assessment (DDA) teams are supporting Shelter Resident Transition (SRT) and Individual Disaster Care (IDC) casework in multiple Counties.
-As of June 7, the ARC has conducted 8,603 DDA in the affected areas.
+Detailed Damage Assessment (DDA) teams are supporting Individual Disaster Care (IDC) casework in multiple counties.
+As of June 14, the ARC has conducted 8,991 DDA in the affected areas.